There comes a time when a woman experiences the inevitable menopause. But what is it and why does it happen? Here’s a woman’s guide to menopause.

 Symptoms among menopausal women may vary.
 Some may have minimal to no symptoms while some experience symptoms that disrupt their daily routine.
 Let’s take a look at the most common symptoms of menopause.

-Hot flashes that occur in the night or during sleep are called night sweats because they may cause you to sweat through your clothes.
+Hot flashes that occur at night or during sleep are called night sweats because they may cause you to sweat through your clothes.
 Some women report waking during night sweats, causing fatigue, lack of focus, and mood swings due to interrupted sleep.

-During the decline of estrogen levels in the body, the tissues inside the vagina and urethra can become dry and thin.
+During estrogen levels decline in the body, the tissues inside the vagina and urethra can become dry and thin.
 This means you get less lubrication during sex, making intercourse uncomfortable and painful.
+Fortunately, this can be safely remedied with vaginal moisturizers.

 Many women develop mood swings during menopause.
 Problems may include depression, loss of interest in normal activities or hobbies, oversleeping, or difficulty concentrating.